ECW Hardcore TV

 ECW Hardcore TV is an American professional wrestling television program that was produced by the Philadelphia based promotion Extreme Championship Wrestling (ECW) composed of footage from live shows and recorded interviews.
 It ran in syndication from April 6, 1993 to December 31, 2000.

 Even after ECW gained a nationally-available television program on The Nashville Network (TNN), Hardcore TV was considered ECW's flagship program.
 The rights to the show now belong to the WWE.
 The show was voted as Best Weekly Television Show in the 1994, 1995 and 1996 Wrestling Observer Newsletter Awards.

+While primarily being taped in the United States, Hardcore TV was taped in Japan on August 11, 1996, December 22, 1997, and December 13, 1998 at Korakuen Hall in Tokyo and on September 9, 2000 at the Hershey Centre in Mississauga, Ontario, Canada.

 Format

 Hardcore TV was edited from footage of ECW's live events from the ECW Arena and other house shows.
 It also included backstage promos and vignettes, which were not shown to the live crowd or included on home video releases of the events.
 A segment called Hype Central advertised upcoming events and ECW merchandise in a tongue in cheek manner.

 Music videos from major musical acts were sometimes shown, interspersed with footage detailing the history of current feuds, as well as spectacular spots.
 Frequently, the ending of the show would feature a montage of several different promos, with Dick Dale's cover version of "Misirlou" as background music.
 These became known as "Pulp Fiction promos".
 The purpose of these promos was to maximize the show's limited airtime in order to keep the fans up to date with current wrestling storylines.

 In keeping with ECW's unconventional approach, episodes were not structured with a build toward a main event as with typical professional wrestling programming.
 Any given week's program could feature any number of matches or match type.
 Owner/producer Paul Heyman's intent was to keep things fresh by providing variety for the viewers.